"

 Figurative language is the use of words in a non-literal way to create a specific effect (like a vivid image, an emotional impact, or a humorous twist).

-Alliteration a literary device that involves two or more words that appear close together and have the same initial stressed consonant syllable The perfectly positioned and pink chairs lined the room.
+Alliteration A literary device that involves two or more words that appear close together and have the same initial stressed consonant syllable The perfectly positioned and pink chairs lined the room.
+This allows for the reader to visually understand how pristine the pink room is to be.

-Onomatopeia a literary device where words mimic the sounds they describe The buzzing of bees filled the air.
+Onomatopeia A literary device where words mimic the sounds they describe The buzzing of bees filled the air.
+This allows for the reader to hear the sound of the environment.
+This can be literal or figurative.

 Imagery, in a simple sense, is using descriptive language to create pictures in the reader’s mind, engaging their senses.
 It’s like painting a picture, yet with words, allowing the reader to visualize, hear, smell, taste, or touch what the writer is describing.